samyemad/asynchronous-service-communication/docs/FirstApproach.md

 ### 5️⃣ Failure Handling and Retry Mechanism

 If a callback delivery fails, it is retried automatically using the retry mechanism.
 For each failed callback:
-- The system will retry the callback delivery using the stored commands in the `AuthorizationDecisionCallbackOutbox` table.
+- The system will retry the callback delivery using the stored commands in the `CallbackDeliveryOutbox` table.
 - Once a callback is successfully delivered, the corresponding command will be marked as processed.

 ### 6️⃣ Event Flow Summary